PTanges/DDR/game_structure.md

   > - - Technical: (1) or (4) Spritegroups
   > - - T!Implement (4) Pros: May be easier to implement beat check on keydown instead of reading the ENTIRE (1) sprite group
 - > Song Complete:
+  > - Read save file for previous stats.
+  > - - New high score?
+New highest streak?
+  > - - Data Validation: In case of external tampering, ignore/overwrite save file
+  > - - Technical: XML File.
+Store values as integers.
+Todo: Research compatability with Python
   > - New Screen: Score shown!
   > - Stats: Misses, Goods, Greats, Perfects
   > - Longest Streak